Wladimir Klitschko: Klitschko vs. Brewster II, Ibragimov, Thompson

 On 12 July 2008, Klitschko faced mandatory challenger Tony Thompson.
 The fight took place at Color Line Arena in Hamburg, Germany, the same venue where Thompson had defeated then-highly regarded German boxer Luan Krasniqi in a WBO world heavyweight title eliminator almost a year prior.
 In the build-up to the fight, Klitschko praised Thompson for his defensive abilities, while Klitschko's trainer Emmanuel Steward described Thompson as "one of the most difficult fights we will have".
 In the pre-fight interview, Thompson promised that he wouldn't run away from Klitschko, and would stand in front of him and fight toe-to-toe.
 Being 6 ft 5 in tall with 81½ in reach, Thompson was of similar height and reach as Klitschko.
 Many observes predicted Thompson to be a tough challenge for Klitschko, expecting Klitschko to ultimately win by TKO in the second half of the fight before the fighters would enter the championship rounds.
 Coming into the fight, Klitschko weighed in at 241 pounds, 6.5 lbs lighter than Thompson.

 The opening rounds were tentative, with Klitschko seemingly struggling with Thompson's awkward southpaw style.
 All three judges gave the first round to Thompson.
 In the second round, both fighters suffered a cut above the right eye after an accidental headbutt.
 Klitschko's eye began to swell after Thompson caught him with the right hook in the fifth round.
 After the sixth round, however, Klitschko appeared to have established his dominance in the ring, hurting Thompson with several straight right hands.
-After the seventh round, both fighter started showing signs of fatigue.
+After the seventh round, both fighters started showing signs of fatigue.
 In the tenth round, Thompson fell to the canvas during a clinch.
 It appeared as if Thompson fell down mostly due to being tired rather than being pushed by Klitschko.
 In the middle of the eleventh, Klitschko caught Thompson with the straight right hand which Thompson did not see coming, falling to the canvas again, with the referee starting the count this time.
 Thompson beat the count but was unsteady on his feet, prompting the referee to stop the fight.
 At the time of the stoppage, Klitschko was unanimously winning on the scorecards, with scores 98–92 (twice) and 99–91.